michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 ```
 hadoop jar <compiled_jar> fr.eurecom.dsg.mapreduce.Stripes 2 <input_file> <output_path>
 ```
-To test your code use the file `/user/student/INPUT/text/quote.txt`, saved in the local HDFS fs.
+To test your code use the file `./input/quote.txt`, or the one provided in the HDFS cluster at eurecom.

-To run the final version of your job, you can use a bigger file, `/user/student/INPUT/text/gutenberg-partial.txt`.
+To run the final version of your job, you can use a larger file, `./input/gutenberg-partial.txt`.

-Note: in order to launch the job, refer to [How to launch a job](#how-to-launch-a-job)

 #### Questions
 Answer the following questions (in a simple text file):